rest-for-physics/framework/doc/tutorials/Installation of REST.md

 You will have downloaded the code into a new folder named <code>REST_v2</code>, and you should be now in the master branch

-**Note:** if you get a request for a password here is because you didnt add your previoustly generated SSH key to your git profile.
+\warning if you get a request for a password here is because you didnt add your previoustly generated SSH key to your git profile.
 Go to the [REST Git web interface] (https://sultan.unizar.es:4443/), go to your profile, *profile settings* at the top-right corner, go to *SSH Keys* tab, and add the public SSH key you generated previously.

 ## Preparing the environment